How combining decision and process modeling can make business analysts' life easier

 Does this imply that DMN is too chaotic?
 The answer is no. The DMN standard introduces a distinction between the overall decision model (called Decision Requirements Graph, DRG) and partial views on specific subsets (called Decision Requirements Diagram, DRD).

-This allows you to create huge decision models, where you can reuse business logic freely, and at the same time it lets you draw representations focused on each key decision.
+This allows you to create huge decision models, where you can reuse business logic freely.
+And at the same time, it also lets you draw representations focused on each key decision.

 I have modeled processes and decisions, now what?